geosir/clubhub/README.md

 They have full access over all events in the Club Hub database, and can create, modify, and delete them as needed.
 Their main role is to review new events and approve them for display on the Club Hub's public pages.
+Approvers are notified by email when there are new event submissions.
 * **Editors** are privileged event submitters.
 They can create and edit events directly in the Club Hub database without needing to use the submission form.